Toussaintduk/-Traffic-ligh-controller/README.md

 **Dukundimana Toussaint**
 🎓 Electrical Power Engineering & Data Science Student
 📍 University of Rwanda
-💬 Passionate about Embedded Systems, IoT, and AI for sustainable development
+💬 Passionate about Embedded Systems, IoT, and AI for Sustainable Development

 ---

-## 📜 License
-This project is released under the **MIT License** — free for academic and educational use.
+## 👨‍🏫 Supervised by

+**Prof. Kizito NKURIKIYEYEZU**
+Lecturer, Department of Electrical Power Engineering
+**University of Rwanda – College of Science and Technology**

 ---

 > “Safety through intelligent embedded systems — one intersection at a time.”